 Listed below are 10 reasons why Team Gomer and our community think we are great.

-- Foundations of Learning (FoL) – Gomer Junior School played a significant part in formulating the Foundations of Learning (FOL), working closely with our cluster schools – Foundations of Learning embeds the fundamental stepping stones of effective learning, through a cross-curricular approach.
-Pupils are provided with opportunities to develop skills in: self-awareness, thinking, collaboration, relationships, independence and resilience.
+- Gosport Futures – are a valued part of our curriculum and underpin the curriculum endeavours for all GFM schools.
+They help embed the fundamental stepping stones of effective learning, through a cross-curricular approach.
+Pupils are provided with opportunities to develop skills.
 This enables pupils to foster the skills needed to be ‘lifelong learners’.
-The foundations are used and taught to pupils across the age phases within the MAT, and are monitored to ensure progression.
-FoL link explicitly with the school’s use of EHoM, and together they provide a foundation and ethos suited to a purposeful, broad and relevant curriculum
+The Gosport Futures are used and taught to pupils across the age phases within the MAT, and are monitored to ensure progression.
+Gosport Futures link explicitly with the school’s use of EHoM, and together they provide a foundation and ethos suited to a purposeful, broad and relevant curriculum.

 - Parent/Carer Partnerships – Gomer Junior School has fostered and maintained excellent links with parents/carers.
-The school has a range of accessible communication media including: a comprehensive web site, social media profiles (FaceBook and Twitter), online & paper newsletters, a ‘Gomer App’ and teacher to parent text/email services.
+The school has a range of accessible communication media including: a comprehensive web site, social media profiles (FaceBook and Twitter), electronic newsletters, a ‘Gomer App’ and teacher-to-parent text/email services.
 ‘Gomer Learning Community’ (GLC) meetings are used to keep parents/carers up-to-date with current initiatives or educational thinking.
-A ‘coffee morning’ operates every two weeks in which parents can take part in an informal chat with the L.A.P.S team and meet –as timetabled- with the school nurse.
 The school is keen to develop further links with parents and carers through an active and committed PTA – FROGJS.

-- Sporting Prowess – The school is renowned for participation in and successes at various sporting festivals and events.
-Many trophies have been won – most recently the Y5/6 football league.
-This school is proud to have entered teams into the Hampshire mini-games for the past two years and is the proud holder of the Silver School Games Mark accreditation.
+- Sporting Prowess – The school is renowned for participation in and success at various sporting festivals and events.
+Many trophies have been won – sport, gardening, STEM and more.
+This school is proud to have entered teams into the Hampshire mini-games and is the proud holder of the Silver School Games Mark accreditation.

 - Smartness and Attendance – Gomer Junior School is proud of its standard of uniform and attendance of pupils.
 The wearing of smart uniform is reinforced by all staff and pupils take pride in looking the best that they can.
-As an extra incentive, a ‘week’s smartest class’ award is presented in celebration assembly.
 The school also sets a target of 96.5% weekly attendance (it is common for classes to achieve 100%).
 As with the smartest class award, there is a presentation to the class with the best weekly attendance, in recognition of their commitment to school.